protomaps/docs/pmtiles/cli.md

 pmtiles extract INPUT.pmtiles OUTPUT.pmtiles --region=REGION.geojson
 ```

 Create a smaller archive from a larger archive.
+The source archive may be local or remote.
+The source archive must be clustered.

+Options:

+* `--maxzoom`: Extract only a subset of zoom levels.
+Extracting a full sub-pyramid from 0 to `maxzoom` is always an efficient operation that makes minimal I/O or network requests to the source archive.
+* `--minzoom`: Extract only a partial sub-pyramid.
+This may require many more requests than leaving the default `--minzoom=0`.
+Because this removes overview zoom levels, it should only be used in specific situations.

 ### serve